 Open to listeners/spectators: Yes, on the second day.

-How to sign up: Inscription (first come, first served) after booking period.
-Summer Course participants will be informed when and how to sign up.
+How to sign up: No selection process, but “first come, first served”.
+Summer course participants will be informed by the end of April how to sign up.

 Participants: Composers, printmakers and performers with an interest in creating unique scores and performances